top of page

 Speeding up business processes with eSigning and ID verification

-Yoti is a scale-up on a mission to become the world's most trusted identity platform, giving individuals a safe way to share personal details with businesses.
+Yoti is a scale-up aiming to become the world's most trusted identity platform, helping people to securely share personal details with businesses.

-When I joined, YotiSign had an MVP live with very basic functionality.
-Their goal for the next year was to increase conversion of large enterprise customers and reduce the contract signing cycle time.
+When I joined, YotiSign had an MVP with basic functionality.
+The goal was to increase conversion for large enterprise customers and shorten contract signing times.
+My approach balanced ongoing research and rapid delivery.

 Sign_Delivery_1.png